entrifis/gustav/gustav.md

 - Read and understand the PLAN, the PRD, the ANALYSIS and the “design.md” (if present).
 - Check the PLAN to see if some tasks are already done and you need to resume instead of beginning from scratch
-- IMPORTANT: Execute all the phases, tasks and subtasks in the PLAN until the end, unless explicitly asked by the user to do differently.
+- IMPORTANT: Think hard and execute all the phases, tasks and subtasks in the PLAN until the end, unless explicitly asked by the user to do differently.
 This instruction refers to the execution-plan.md file and not the STAGES of the whole workflow
 - Create a file “execution-memory.md” in the workingfolder where you keep track of what you have done during the execution.
 This file could help resume the execution if needed.
 - Do not mention the updates you do to the execution memory file, or for your eyes only
 - After completing a task, always mark the task as done in the PLAN.
 Do not wait to complete the whole Phase to mark the Task as complete.